armin-pfaeffle/sass-autocompile/README.md

 - #### includePath | includePaths
-    Paths to look for imported files.
+    Paths to look for files that are referenced by `@import` declarations (e.g. SASS frameworks or your own general SASS style collection).
 Can be relative or absolute paths.
 If spaces, commas or semicolons are needed, a path must be surrounded by quotes.

     When you want to apply multiple paths, you have to surround the paths by `[]`, see examples above.